aacimov/django-posts/README.rst

 2. App has dependencies so they should be included before the posts app

 3. Run `python manage.py migrate` to apply the posts models.
+NOTE: If you have more languages or a main language different than English execute `python manage.py makemigrations` before `python manage.py migrate`.

 4. Add CMS_PLACEHOLDER_CONF to your settings.py file::